 Raquel Arnaud

 The gallery brings together a presentation of Marina Weffort and Julio Villani in a dialogue structured around subtraction and accumulation as poetic strategies.
-Already on the first day of the fair, the gallery reported sales of works by Julio Villani.
+During the fair, two works by Julio Villani and five works by Marina Weffort were sold, acquired by four collectors from the United States, one from Spain, one from Puerto Rico, and one work entering a Belgian collection.

 While Weffort develops works grounded in processes of unraveling and revealing structural voids, recently presented in her solo exhibition Da curva, a reta at the gallery’s São Paulo space in 2025 and in the group exhibition O fiar: pontos, nós, corte at Casa de Cultura do Parque, Villani constructs his works through layering, erasure and accumulation, as seen in his 2025 solo exhibition L’eau rougie de la veine mémoire at RX&SLAG in Paris and in recent institutional exhibitions in Brazil, including shows A tela insurgente at Instituto Figueiredo Ferraz and Coleção Vilma Eid: Em cada canto Instituto Tomie Ohtake.